GuidePal

 GuidePal is a mobile app that makes it possible for content creators to earn money by recommending their favorite places and experiences to their followers – without the involvement of brands or advertisers.

 GuidePal was founded in 2021.
 The company's head office is based in New York, United States.

 Overview

-GuidePal believes that artists and creators deserve to get paid for the value they bring the world, which is why GuidePal brings creators and fans closer together and gives creators a new way to earn money while sharing personal and exciting content with their fans — without bombarding the world with more ads.
+GuidePal provides a platform for creators to monetize content through direct fan engagement without using advertisements.